 International Master Thesis.
 Alexis carried out his Master Thesis within the group of Prof. Granja and we worked together in peptide nanotubes for glycan alignment and protein controlled deposition.
 He then moved back to Argentina to start his with potential industrial applications.

 Postdoctoral associate (2016-2019).
 Jose received a PhD at University of Seville-CSIC in 2008 (Prof. Javier Rojo).
 He performed post-doc in the University of Milan as a Curie fellow (Prof. Bernardi, 2009-2012).
 In 2013, he joined the Glycosystems Laboratory at Seville as a JAE-Doc researcher.
-In November 2019 he achieved the prestigious Beatriz Galindo fellowship to work as an Associate Professor at the University of Malaga and the Andalusian Centre for Nanomedicine and Biotechnology (BIONAND).
+In November 2019 he achieved a Beatriz Galindo fellowship to work as an Associate Professor at the University of Malaga and the Andalusian Centre for Nanomedicine and Biotechnology (BIONAND).